2016 Scottish Parliament election: Date

 Under the Scotland Act 1998, an ordinary election to the Scottish Parliament would normally have been held on the first Thursday in May four years after the 2011 election, i.e. in May 2015.
-In May 2010, the new UK Government stated in its coalition agreement that the next United Kingdom general election would also be held in May 2015.
+In May 2010, the new UK Government stated in its coalition agreement that the next general election would also be held in May 2015.
 This proposal was criticised by the Scottish National Party and Labour, as it had been recommended after the 2007 election that elections with different voting systems should be held on separate days: a recommendation which all of the political parties had then accepted.
 In response to this criticism, Deputy Prime Minister Nick Clegg offered the right to vary the date of the Scottish Parliament election by a year either way.
 All the main political parties then stated their support for delaying the election by a year.
 The Fixed-term Parliaments Act 2011, a statute of the UK Parliament, moved the date of the Scottish Parliament election to 5 May 2016.

 The date of the poll may be varied by up to one month either way by the monarch, on the proposal of the Presiding Officer.

 If Parliament itself resolves that it should be dissolved, with at least two-thirds of the Members (i.e. 86 Members) voting in favour, the Presiding Officer proposes a date for an extraordinary election and the Parliament is dissolved by the monarch by royal proclamation.

 It does not necessarily require a two-thirds majority to precipitate an extraordinary election, because under the Scotland Act Parliament is also dissolved if it fails to nominate one of its members to be First Minister within certain time limits, irrespective of whether at the beginning or in the middle of a parliamentary term.
 Therefore, if the First Minister resigned, Parliament would then have 28 days to elect a successor (s46(2)b and s46(3)a).
 If no new First Minister was elected then the Presiding Officer would ask for Parliament to be dissolved under s3(1)a.
 This process could also be triggered if the First Minister lost a vote of confidence by a simple majority (i.e. more than 50%), as they must then resign (Scotland Act 1998 s45(2)).
 To date the Parliament has never held a vote of no confidence in a First Minister.

 No extraordinary elections have been held to date.
 Any extraordinary elections would be in addition to ordinary elections, unless held less than six months before the due date of an ordinary election, in which case they supplant it.
 The subsequent ordinary election reverts to the first Thursday in May, a multiple of four years after 1999.

 It was envisaged that the election would still have taken place as scheduled if Scotland had voted in favour of independence in 2014.